 - 1. Separate eggs; let stand at room temperature for 30 minutes.
 Grease a 2-1/2-qt. souffle dish and lightly sprinkle with flour; set aside.

-- 2. In a large skillet over medium-high heat, melt butter.
+- 2. Meanwhile, in a large skillet over medium-high heat, melt butter.
 Add mushrooms; saute until tender.
 Stir in flour and salt until blended; gradually whisk in milk.
 Bring to a boil, stirring constantly; cook and stir for 2-3 minutes or until thickened.
 Add turkey; heat through.
 Transfer to prepared dish.